Cghlewis/crystal_site/content/blog/hire_datamgr/index.markdown

 Common tasks often associated with a data manager role include:

 - Writing or contributing to data management and sharing plans
-- Creating project level documentation (e.g., data dictionaries, protocols)
+- Creating project and dataset level documentation (e.g., data dictionaries, protocols)
 - Building data collection and tracking tools
 - Creating reproducible data cleaning and validation pipelines
   - Note: Here, the goal of a data manager isn't necessarily to create datasets for specific analyses, but rather to create [datasets for general data sharing/archival purposes](https://cghlewis.com/blog/data_clean_01/)